Parametric Shape Optimization using the Support Function: Conclusions

 \section{Conclusions}

-In this work we use the properties of the support function to deal numerically with various non-standard and non-local constraints in shape optimization problems.
-The spectral decomposition of the support function using Fourier series in dimension two and spherical harmonics in dimension three is particularly well suited in order to discretize the constraints which interest us.
-We see that the method is able to successfully deal with convexity, constant-width, diameter and inclusion constraints.
+In this work, the properties of the support function are used to deal numerically with various constraints in shape optimization problems.
+The spectral decomposition of the support function using Fourier series in dimension two and spherical harmonics in dimension three are particularly well suited in order to discretize convexity, constant-width, diameter and inclusion constraints.
 The numerical tests use standard tools readily available in optimization software like quasi-Newton or Newton methods with linear or non-linear constraints and cover a wide variety of shape optimization problems with various constraints.